 Prune back any dead or wilting leaves as needed.
 Red Mustard Greens can be harvested as soon as the leaves are large enough, typically 45-60 days after planting.
 Harvest by cutting the leaves from the base of the plant or by pulling up the entire plant.

-Red Mustard Greens are grown in many regions worldwide but are most commonly found in East Asia, Southeast Asia, South Asia, and Africa.
-Red Mustard Greens are commonly grown in East Asia in China, Japan, Korea, Taiwan, and other countries.
+These are grown in many regions worldwide but are most commonly found in East Asia, Southeast Asia, South Asia, and Africa.
+They are commonly grown in East Asia in China, Japan, Korea, Taiwan, and other countries.
 They are grown in Thailand, Vietnam, Indonesia, and other countries in Southeast Asia.
 In South Asia, they are popular in India, Pakistan, and Bangladesh.
 They are grown in Ethiopia, Kenya, Madagascar, and other African countries.

-Due to their popularity worldwide, Red Mustard Greens have been cultivated in Australia, Europe, and North America.
+Due to their popularity worldwide, they have been cultivated in Australia, Europe, and North America.
 In the United States, they are mainly grown in California, Kentucky, New York, and Virginia.
 However, Red Mustard Greens are not native to the United States, and most imported products come from China.

-Secondly, smell the leaves before buying them; they should have a slightly sweet and pungent aroma.
+• Next, give the leaves a sniff; they should emit a slightly sweet and sharp aroma.

 Try sautéing Red Mustard Greens with tomatoes, garlic, onion, and olives for a more Mediterranean flavor.
 Serve over grilled fish or chicken for the perfect weeknight dinner.
 Finally, you can combine Red Mustard Greens with apples, pears, and walnuts for a sweet and savory salad.
 Add some feta cheese and a light vinaigrette to complete the dish.
 Red Mustard Greens are sure to be a welcome addition to any meal.